-In this part of our home network security series, we will show you how you can use your Turris Omnia as network-attached storage (NAS) via Nextcloud.
-This is very useful since your data is kept within your home network.
+In this part of our home network security series, we show you how you can use your Turris Omnia as network-attached storage (NAS) via Nextcloud.
+Your local Nextcloud server keeps your data within your home network.
 You can share files with your family members and other devices at home.
 There is no need for flash drives or online storage.

-Compared with NAS via SMB, this option is easier to implement, however, the RAM usage is higher.
+Compared with NAS via SMB, this option is easier to implement; however, the RAM usage may be higher.

 Always stay in the loop!

-- our Turris Omnia which is connected with our computer and the internet
+- our Turris Omnia that is connected with our computer and the internet

 - an installed and empty mSATA drive (see part 3a for installation instructions)